Lazio - Parco dei Mostri

 Tuscany - Tarot Garden

 In Tuscany, on the south side of the Gravicchio hill, there is a magical park - the Giardino dei Tarocchi.
-The garden, created by French-American artist Niki de Saint Phalle, enchants with unusual shapes and sculptures made of steel or concrete, which are decorated with mirrors, glass and coloured ceramics.
+The garden, created by the French-American artist Niki de Saint Phalle, enchants with unusual shapes and sculptures made of steel or concrete, decorated with mirrors, glass and coloured ceramics.
 Niki de Saint Phalle drew inspiration from the famous architect Gaudí and his unique works in Barcelona.
 Through this inspiration, he created a spiritual journey through the garden, accompanied by these sculptures, which are metaphors for life.
 Also notable are the quotes and thoughts that are carved into the concrete along the park's paths to guide visitors with their inspirational power.
-For more information - https://ilgiardinodeitarocchi.it/en/.

 Tuscany - Castello di Sammezzano

-Let's stay in Tuscany, where not far from the village of Reggello stands the majestic castle of Sammezzano, which attracts great attention with its neoclassical and oriental style, creating a fairy-tale atmosphere.
-It is the most important example of Moorish architecture, which visitors can admire not only in its interiorbut also in its magnificent gardens - more info on the website.
+Also in Tuscany, near the village of Reggello, stands the majestic castle of Sammezzano, which attracts great attention with its neoclassical and oriental style, creating a fairy-tale atmosphere.
+It is the most important example of Moorish architecture, which visitors can admire not only in its interiors but also in its magnificent gardens.

-Apulia - a journey among millennial olive trees and the blue town of Casamassima
+Apulia - a path between thousand-year-old olive trees and the blue town of Casamassima

-In the Puglia region there is an area called Itinerario dei Giganti, known as the land of olive trees.
-This area is a place where thousands of-year-old olive trees grow and offers visitors a network of paths to follow to discover the rich heritage of the olive oil culture.
-For those interested in longer hikes, there is a link with a video showing suitable routes - link here.
+In the region of Puglia there is an area called Itinerario dei Giganti, known as the land of olive trees.
+This area is where thousand-year-old olive trees grow and offers a network of paths to follow to discover the rich heritage of the olive oil culture.
+For those interested in longer hikes, there is a link with a video showing suitable routes.

-If you will already be in Puglia, we definitely recommend including a visit to the blue jewel of Italy, the town of Casamassima, in your itinerary.
+And while you're in Puglia, we definitely recommend including a visit to Italy's blue jewel, the town of Casamassima, in your itinerary.
 The blue colour of the town's houses has its origins in the 17th century, when the town escaped a plague epidemic under the protection of the Madonna of Constantinople.
 As an expression of gratitude, the town's buildings were painted blue to match the shade of her coat.

 Marche and Monti Sibillini

-Finally, let's move on to Sicily, where near the famous town of Syracuse, lies the beautiful seaside village of Marzamemi.
-Many tourists focus mainly on the city of Syracuse and often overlook this picturesque village, where the narrow streets and coastal setting are perfect for a relaxing day out - link to video.
+In Sicily, near the famous town of Syracuse, lies the beautiful seaside village of Marzamemi.
+Many tourists focus mainly on the town of Syracuse and often overlook this picturesque village, where the narrow streets and coastal setting are ideal for a relaxing day out.